 Forgot your password?

-The Master, 1 January
+The Master, January 1 in General Discussion

 Hulk #1 (2016): Jen Walters' latest ongoing.
 Good start but decompressed.
 So much more could've happened.
 Pretty annoying it ended when it did.

 Robin 1992 Annual #1: Batman and Robin (Tim Drake) chase Anarky, who has black diamonds containing the power of Eclipso.
 Tom Lyle's on art and I'm not a huge fan of his style, despite that I've read tons of his work.
 An okay story.